samridh-dev/votess/joss/paper.md

 condition [@securityradius] ensures that the resulting Voronoi cell is valid, and if the cell cannot be validated, an CPU fallback mechanism is used.

-One advantage of this algorithm is the ability for each cell to be computed independently [@ray2018], making it suitable for parallel execution.
-It also produces the geometry of the Voronoi cells via their neighbor connectivity information, rather than a full combinatorial mesh data structure, thus making it more ammenable to data parallel architectures than alternatives such as sequential insertion or the Bowyer-Watson algorithm [@boyer1][@watson1].
-Additionally, a grid based datastructure for the all-k-nearest-neighbors sub problem, succeeded with the iterative clipping enables better caching behaviour on the GPU.

 ## Performance

 ![](./bar.png)

-From the graph above, `votess` outperforms single-threaded alternatives.

 In Figure 1, we show its performance compared to two other single-threaded Voronoi tessellation libraries: `Qhull` and `Voro++`.
 Both are well-tested and widely used. `Qhull` is a computational geometry library that constructs convex